more-cores/laravel-restcord/README.md

 # Features

  * Integrates Restcord with [Laravel Socialite](http://socialiteproviders.github.io) so currently OAuth'd user is used for api calls
- * Allows creation of webhooks via OAuth (no bot required)
+ * Handles creation of webhooks via OAuth (no bot required)
+ * Handles adding bots to to guilds via OAuth (no websocket connection required)

 # Installation